kyma-project/busola/docs/extensibility/resources.md

 ### Value preprocessors

 Value preprocessors are used as a middleware between a value and the actual renderer.
-They can transform a given value and pass it further or stop processing, rendering to view early.
+They can transform a given value and pass it to the widget; or stop processing and render it so you can view it immediately, without passing it to the widget.

 #### List of value preprocessors